Bob Dylan: 2000–2009: Oscar win, memoir, and Modern Times

-Modern Times
+Critics noted that Chronicles contained many examples of pastiche and borrowing; sources included Time magazine and the novels of Jack London.

+Biographer Clinton Heylin queried the veracity of Dylan's autobiography, noting "Not a single checkable story held water; not one anecdote couldn't be shot full of holes by any half-decent researcher."

+Martin Scorsese's Dylan documentary No Direction Home was broadcast on September 26–27, 2005, on BBC Two in the UK and as part of American Masters on PBS in the US.
+It covers the period from Dylan's arrival in New York in 1961 to his motorcycle crash in 1966, featuring interviews with Suze Rotolo, Liam Clancy, Joan Baez, Allen Ginsberg, Pete Seeger, Mavis Staples and Dylan himself.
+The film earned a Peabody Award and a Columbia-duPont Award.
+The accompanying soundtrack featured unreleased songs from Dylan's early years.

-Dylan's career as a radio presenter commenced on May 3, 2006, with his weekly radio program, Theme Time Radio Hour for XM Satellite Radio, with song selections on chosen themes.
-Dylan played classic and obscure records from the 1920s to the present day, including contemporary artists as diverse as Blur, Prince, L.L.
-Cool J and the Streets.
-The show was praised by fans and critics, as Dylan told stories and made eclectic references, commenting on his musical choices.
-In April 2009, Dylan broadcast the 100th show in his radio series; the theme was "Goodbye" and the final record played was Woody Guthrie's "So Long, It's Been Good to Know Yuh".
-Dylan resurrected his Theme Time Radio Hour format when he broadcast a two-hour special on the theme of "Whiskey" on Sirius Radio on September 21, 2020.
+Dylan's career as a radio presenter began on May 3, 2006, with his weekly program, Theme Time Radio Hour, on XM Satellite Radio.
+He played songs with a common theme, such as "Weather", "Weddings", "Dance" and "Dreams".
+Dylan's records ranged from Muddy Waters to Prince, L.L.
+Cool J to the Streets.
+Dylan's show was praised for the breadth of his musical selections and for his jokes, stories and eclectic references.
+In April 2009, Dylan broadcast the 100th show in his radio series; the theme was "Goodbye" and he signed off with Woody Guthrie's "So Long, It's Been Good to Know Yuh".

-Dylan released his Modern Times album in August 2006.
-Despite some coarsening of Dylan's voice (a critic for The Guardian characterized his singing on the album as "a catarrhal death rattle") most reviewers praised the album, and many described it as the final installment of a successful trilogy, embracing Time Out of Mind and "Love and Theft".
+Dylan released Modern Times in August 2006.
+Despite some coarsening of Dylan's voice (a critic for The Guardian characterized his singing on the album as "a catarrhal death rattle") most reviewers praised the album, and many described it as the final installment of a successful trilogy, encompassing Time Out of Mind and "Love and Theft".
 Modern Times entered the US charts at number one, making it Dylan's first album to reach that position since 1976's Desire.
 The New York Times published an article exploring similarities between some of Dylan's lyrics in Modern Times and the work of the Civil War poet Henry Timrod.

-Nominated for three Grammy Awards, Modern Times won Best Contemporary Folk/Americana Album and Bob Dylan also won Best Solo Rock Vocal Performance for "Someday Baby".
-Modern Times was named Album of the Year, 2006, by Rolling Stone magazine, and by Uncut in the UK.
-On the same day that Modern Times was released the iTunes Music Store released Bob Dylan: The Collection, a digital box set containing all of his albums (773 tracks in total), along with 42 rare and unreleased tracks.
+Modern Times won the Grammy Award for Best Contemporary Folk Album and Dylan won Best Solo Rock Vocal Performance for "Someday Baby".
+Modern Times was named Album of the Year by Rolling Stone and Uncut.
+On the same day that Modern Times was released, the iTunes Music Store released Bob Dylan: The Collection, a digital box set containing all of his albums (773 tracks), along with 42 rare and unreleased tracks.